rainwoodman/python-mpi-bcast/README.rst

 Benchmark on Edison
 -------------------

-We can start 12,288 ranks, each import scipy, andding doing all of these in 50 seconds.
+We can start 12,288 ranks, each import scipy, anding doing all of these in 50 seconds.
-Refer to
+See the following figure.

 .. image:: https://raw.githubusercontent.com/rainwoodman/python-mpi-bcast/master/startup-time.png